Surprising Chile

 At the end of a long day, we found out it takes two to tango, which was Argentina’s gift to the Jazz Age.

-One of the faculty shared his thoughts on Argentina with us, reinforcing what we’ve heard from businesses: the current uncertainty of politics and economics.
+One of the faculty shared his thoughts on Argentina, reinforcing what we’ve heard from businesses: the current uncertainty of politics and economics.
 Part of the problem is that Christina Kirchner, the current leader, cannot succeed herself.
 The family plan (her husband served the maximum consecutive two terms, she has served almost two terms) was to have her husband succeed her, but his death left the party/dynasty with a vacuum for the election next year.
 Thus, the professor said, the consensus that governed the country is ending and there is a political/economic/and foreign policy crisis.
 Christina’s legacy (she’s a Peronista—see Evita for a framework) will be a massive new Opera House, carved out of one of the magnificent old Empire-style buildings (the shell was saved) because the existing Opera House is owned by the opposition party and she won’t set foot in it!
 The economic bargain struck 10 years ago to control inflation and create jobs has also been disrupted.
 Although there’s no obvious problems (it’s not Greece with vacant stores), the hyperinflation of the last few years prompted our guide to say, “If you have pesos, keep them as souvenirs; they won’t be worth anything in the future.”
 He described the business environment as grim, with low growth, corruption, and statistical data that is at best unreliable.

 His most interesting (to me) observations were on foreign policy.
 I hadn’t thought of South America as divided East/West, but it is—at least economically.
 The economic alliance here is Mercosur, Argentina, Brazil, etc., which is in the title of the program, but we’ve not mentioned it otherwise.
 The union is much less real than the EU for example.
 The Pacific Alliance of Chile, Peru, and Mexico is a serious rival.
 While he predicted Argentina will have to reforge friendly relations with the United States, the new balance of power will be more challenging, especially China.
 He described China as “potentially the Britain of the 21st century,” pointing to some projects (dams and infrastructure) and purchases (soybean, but only the raw product with no value added) as indicators that China wants resources—period.
 I’ll have to think about that.